Loading - Please Wait

 The Ionian mode is another name for the Major Scale, its mood is something like happiness and joy.

 The Dorian mode is different from the Ionian mode because this scale has the minor 3rd, and the minor seventh (b3, b7).
 Its sound is minor and it's one of the most used scale over min 7th chords.

-The Phrygian mode has the third, the sixth and the second minor (b2, b3, b6).
+The Phrygian mode has the second, the third, the sixth and the seventh minor (b2, b3, b6, b7).
 Its sound is dark and "arabic"

 The Lydian mode is almost similar to the ionic mode, apart the fourth that in this case is raised by one half-step (#4).
 Its sound is major and it's used over maj 7th chords.